infinum/rails-handbook/Workflows/Environment Synchronization.md

 The proposed solution uses the remont gem DSL to iterate over records for which you want to copy files from one bucket to another.
 For each record the `EnvSync::FileSync::Processor` is called, and this processor calls the `EnvSync::FileSync::Synchronizer`.
 You will notice that in the `EnvSync::FileSync::Synchronizer` we are just copying one file from one bucket to another.
-However, you can use this example and adjust it to you needs by simply changing the code in the `copy_file`method or by adding a completely different method, just be sure to update the `EnvSync::FileSync::Processor` if necessary.
+However, you can use this example and adjust it to your needs by simply changing the code in the `copy_file` method or by adding a completely different method, just be sure to update the `EnvSync::FileSync::Processor` if necessary.